 Many people may also have their Motor Trade No Claims Discount protected too, but just how many years of claims free driving actually counts towards a discount on your policy?
 Well, like many aspects of a Trade Car insurance policy it can, and does, differ from insurer to insurer.
 For many of the Motor Trade insurers that we, at Think Insurance, are partnered with, it can be up to and beyond 10 years, though it’s usually four, five, or sometimes seven years.

-For many insurers the discount applied to your insurance policy for having several years No Claims Discount may be capped, but your years of claims free driving could rise.
+For many insurers the discount applied to your insurance policy for having several years of No Claims Discount may be capped, but your years of claims free driving could rise.
 Therefore if you were to change insurer you might benefit from a rise in the potential discount you are eligible for, depending on the insurer.
 For example; if you have a Car Jockey insurance policy with nine years discount, but your current insurer only offers a discount on your premium for five years, you could receive a bigger discount by moving to a Trade insurer that offers a discount on 10 years claims free driving.

 In this hypothetical scenario you may end up with a bigger discount, but it doesn’t mean your insurance costs will go down, and you should always choose the best Motor Trade insurance policy available to you – not the cheapest.

 In a different scenario you might move insurers going the opposite way, for example you may have a Valeters insurance policy with seven years No Claims Discount built up, and could move to an insurer that only recognises five years of that discount, which would mean you would end up losing two years No Claims Discount without actually claiming.

 How Do You Build Up No Claims Discount?